omeade/Conversational-AI-voice-Assistant/README.md

 Jarvis is a local voice assistant built with Python that combines speech recognition, natural language processing, and text-to-speech synthesis.
 It creates a continuous conversation loop where you can speak naturally and receive intelligent responses.
 The assistant uses Voice Activity Detection (VAD) to automatically detect when you start and stop speaking, eliminating the need for push-to-talk buttons or wake words.
-Once activated, it transcribes your speech using the Whisper model, sends the text to a local Ollama AI model for processing, and speaks the response back to you using text-to-speech.
+Once it is activated, it transcribes your speech using the Whisper model, sends the text to a local Ollama AI model for processing, and says the response back to you using text-to-speech.

 I created this project off inspiration from Jarvis in the Avengers movies.
 I thought it would be a cool project that I could work on and challange myself in.